- TimeThursday 10 February, 12.00-1.30pm

 On the occasion of the first public exhibition of Where Lakes Once Had Water, Drill Hall Gallery presents artists Sonia Leber and David Chesworth in discussion with CABAH scientists Tim Cohen and Cassandra Rowe in the gallery.
-Chaired by the ANU’s Dr Brenda L Croft and Prof Jamie Pittock, each speaker will reflect on their perspectives working in these beautiful, ancient and challenging environments, their research, discoveries and inter-disciplinary collaboration with fellow scientists, Larrakia rangers, Elders and Traditional Custodians.
+Chaired by CABAH’s Amanda Lawson and Adj.
+Professor Margo Neale, each speaker will reflect on their perspectives working in these beautiful, ancient and challenging environments, their research, discoveries and inter-disciplinary collaboration with fellow scientists, Larrakia rangers, Elders and Traditional Custodians.

 About the speakers: